Benefits of uploading your research

 What forms of research we accept

-What are Creative Commons licences?
+What are Creative Commons licenses?

-The Creative Commons offers you a range of licensing options ranging from full copyright (all rights reserved) to public domain (no rights reserved).
+A range of licensing options are offered: from full copyright (all rights reserved) to public domain (no rights reserved).

 Too difficult?
 Or too busy?
 Contact us and let us help upload your research!